meeki007/node-red-contrib-facial-recognition/README.md

 ---

+## Requirements

+Node version 12.x or higher.
+Use `node -v` in terminal to find out Node-red version 1.x or higher.

+---

 ## Install

 Install with node-red Palette Manager or,

 Run the following command in your Node-RED user directory - typically `~/.node-red`:
 ```
-node-red-contrib-facial-recognition
+npm install node-red-contrib-facial-recognition
 ```

-Windows users: If your having issues and use the trouble shooting guide.
+**Windows users:** If your having issues and use the trouble shooting guide.
 Run the commands in the [Windows troubleshooting guide](https://github.com/tensorflow/tfjs/blob/master/tfjs-node/WINDOWS_TROUBLESHOOTING.md) from within your Node-RED user directory - typically ~/.node-red

+**Docker users:** Node-red's official docker will not work.
+It is based on alpine and is not `libc6` compatible.
+Please see this thread for how to install a docker version of node-red that works. [https://discourse.nodered.org/t/announce-node-red-contrib-facial-recognition/37384/53](https://discourse.nodered.org/t/announce-node-red-contrib-facial-recognition/37384/53)

 ---